What happens when a student becomes habitually truant from school?

 What happens if a student reaches another habitually truant threshold while on the absence intervention plan?

-If at any time during the implementation phase of the absence intervention plan the student is absent without legitimate excuse 30 or more consecutive hours or 42 or more hours in one school month, the district must have its attendance officer file a complaint against the student (ORC 3321.16 (B)).
+If at any time during the implementation phase of the absence intervention plan the student is absent without legitimate excuse 30 or more consecutive hours or 42 or more hours in one school month, the school or district must have its attendance officer file a complaint against the student.
 This requirement does not apply if the absence intervention team has determined the student has made satisfactory progress on the absence intervention plan.

 Back to Top